BardicDefense/purple-hack/README.md

 If a creature must make a saving throw and it passes, no item carried by that creature needs to make a save unless the effect specifies otherwise.

-**Fragile items** can be almost anything (not including weapons, armour, or typical adventuring gear), but most notably include potions, scrolls, and wands that have been **readied** (kept close at hand, so that they're usable in combat without requiring an action to draw).
+**Fragile items** can be almost anything (not including weapons, armour, or typical adventuring gear), but most notably include potions, scrolls, and wands that is equipped (kept close at hand, so that they're usable in combat without requiring an action to draw).
 The price of having such useful items at hand for immediate use is that they're vulnerable to destruction.
 For example, a potion in a backpack is not available for drinking in combat, but at the same time, if its owner is hit by a fireball, the potion is safe.
 Fragile items are the exception rather than the rule, and tend to be consumable, creating a risk to their use.

-- **Area-effect Attacks**: Affect any item that's both fragile and readied.
+- **Area-effect Attacks**: Affect any item that's both fragile and equipped.
 Daunting (11+) save.
 - **Bashing Containers**: Potions in a container require a Hard (14+) save, while scrolls, wands, and gemstones require a Moderate (8+) save.
-- **Disintegration**: Affects all readied items, fragile or not.
+- **Disintegration**: Affects all equipped items, fragile or not.
 Very Hard (17+) save, Hard (14+) if the item is magical.
-- **Falls**: Affects carried potions (readied or not), requires a fall of at least 20' onto a hard surface.
+- **Falls**: Affects carried potions (equipped or not), requires a fall of at least 20' onto a hard surface.
 Hard (14+) save, -1 penalty for each additional full 10' fallen over 20'.
 - **Magic Items**: Any that provide magic attack, save, or AC bonuses apply this modifier to any save such items are forced to make.
 - **Shields**: If used to provide a save bonus against a breath weapon attack, and the shield's wielder fails their save, the shield must save as well.
 The save is Moderate (8+).
 - **Water**: Affects paper and parchment, Heroic (20+) save.
 Standard spellbooks (with vellum pages and magical inks) and scrolls in scroll cases always pass their save.